Erez Marom Photography

 Single room supplement: €950

-Physical Difficulty: Beginner-Intermediate.
-There will be some dune climbing, and relativey high temperatures and harsh sunlight in some locations can prove exhausting.
-Temperatures will most probably range between 10-30 degrees Centigrade.
+Physical Difficulty: Beginner.
+Temperatures will most probably range between 10-30 degrees Centigrade (Namibian winter) and weather is dry and very comfortable.
 There will be short hikes of up to 30 minutes, some on sand, to get to specific locations.
-To make things easier, you may choose to rest on occasion, and skip a shoot here or there.
-We have enough time in each location to make sure you make the most of it, even if you don't make it to all the shoots.
 The guides are always available to help with carrying the equipment and make your stay easier.